Plans for the final 2 weekends for the Llanrhaeadr PDC

 We are suggesting we attempt distance learning on Saturday and meet outside at the Llanfyllin institute for survey phase of the design challenge on Sunday.

 For those who choose not to attend we will be sharing all the materials on this page, and you will be able to take part remotely.
-We will be doing a live survey for the design project on Sunday afternoon and posting all the interviews and photos here afterwards. yo can use the intervening 2 weeks to work on your designs and communicate with your design team partner(s).
+We will be doing a live survey for the design project on Sunday afternoon and posting all the interviews and photos here afterwards.
+You can use the intervening 2 weeks to work on your designs and communicate with your design team partner(s).

 Let us not pretend we are not only at the beginning of a global crisis, but also at the start of a period of intense change predicted for many years.
-The poem above, ‘Imagined letter from Covid19 to Humanity puts it very well.’
+The poem below, ‘Imagined letter from Covid19 to Humanity puts it very well.’

 PDC Design activity

-This is the bit where you guys have the chance to apply what you have been learning to a real situation, a chance to flex your new permaculture muscles and see what yo can come up with both individually and collectively.
+This is the bit where you guys have the chance to apply what you have been learning to a real situation, a chance to flex your new permaculture muscles and see what you can come up with both individually and collectively.

 SADIMET is the acronym of the design model we will follow